aelassas/aelassas/README.md

 -->

 #
-If you'd like to discuss any sort of opportunity, feel free to contact me through GitHub or [LinkedIn](https://www.linkedin.com/in/aelassas/).
+If you'd like to discuss an opportunity, feel free to [contact me](https://aelassas.github.io/#contact).